Users

 Speed should not come at the cost of fairness.
 Keep the candidate experience clear and respectful when using a video interview.

-• Explain the format and expected duration in the invite so candidates know what to expect.
+• Explain the format and expected duration in the invite, so candidates know what to expect.

 • Provide practice questions and a test recording function so candidates can check audio and video before they submit.